 - Pain during intercourse

 Although some of these effects may be reversed through additional surgeries, others may be life-long, debilitating consequences.
 According to the FDA – most cases of POP can be treated successfully without the use of transvaginal mesh.
 The implanting of this dangerous medical device unnecessarily exposes patients to the risk of harm.

 In September, the FDA held hearings to determine what stricter safety measures were necessary and to consider the recall of transvaginal mesh.

-If your physician has used surgical mesh for repair of your POP it is important to consult with a transvaginal mesh attorney.
-In many cases, it may be possible to recover compensation for harm caused from the use of this defective medical device.
+If your physician has used surgical mesh for the repair of your POP it is important to consult with a transvaginal mesh attorney.
+In many cases, it may be possible to recover compensation for harm caused by the use of this defective medical device.

 For more information, contact the experienced New Mexico medical device lawyers at the Branch Law Firm for a confidential consultation.